Skip to main content

 default 3m7s

-Looking closer at the Pod running the PolicyServer instance, we will find it has two containers inside of it: the actual policy-server and the OpenTelemetry Collector sidecar otc-container.
+Looking closer at the Pod running the PolicyServer instance, you can see it has two containers in it.
+The policy-server and the OpenTelemetry Collector sidecar otc-container.

 Enforcing a policy

-We want the policy to be enforced only inside of Namespaces that have a label environment with value production.
+You want the policy enforced only in Namespaces that have a label environment with a value of production.

 kubectl apply -f - <<EOF